By Kristi Gentile, a member of the Czech Republic February 2018 team

 My team and I arrived in The Czech Republic with relatively little to no expectation of the amount of English we would encounter.
 No member of my team has traveled to The Czech Republic, and while it was exciting that this was an entirely new experience for each of us, the reality is that navigating successfully through a country that speaks an entirely different language than the one you know is not easy.

 Things you don’t even remotely consider to be an issue can suddenly become tricky.
 It was in a supermarket that these built up differences began to impact me on a greater level.
 I stood there staring with a crinkled forehead.
 I couldn’t differentiate between salt or sugar; yogurt or cheese.
 I couldn’t read the words, so I solely relied on the package to guide me to the correct item.
 I had no one to ask directions from as I wasn’t able to communicate to these people in their language.
 This place is new and I’m afraid of it.
 It smells weird, and it was disorienting.
 I don’t recognize the people, or their facial expressions.
 I feel like an outsider.
+My friend, who is luckier fluent in the language, was telling me how important it is for Czech shopkeepers to keep their business as efficient as possible.
+He was telling me they always do a lot of price comparison for their business energy on websites such as Usave for instance.

 More thoughts began to bulldoze into my brain.